Oral Surgery Miami, FL

 When it comes to oral care, there’s a lot more to consider than just aesthetics.
 A healthy mouth is vital to your well being, but there’s a lot that can go wrong.
 With problems ranging from impacted or infected teeth to misshapen gums and insufficient jawbone tissue, an issue in your mouth can lead to severe pain, difficulty speaking, and even malnourishment.

-To help you solve these problems and more, Gallardo Periodontics and Implant Dentistry in Miami, Florida offers a full range of oral surgery to provide you with straightforward and effective treatment options.
+To help you solve these problems and more, Gallardo Periodontics and Implant Dentistry in Miami, FL offers a full range of oral and maxillofacial surgery to provide you with straightforward and effective treatment options.

 Originally used to help grind tough foods like roots and raw grains, wisdom teeth are no longer necessary in our day to day life.
 Even worse, since the human jawbone has grown smaller over the years, wisdom teeth often have their growth blocked by other teeth.
 This problem is known as impaction, and it can be both painful and dangerous.
 In many other cases, wisdom teeth are only able to partially erupt through the gum, leaving difficult-to-clean crevices that are a breeding ground for bacteria.